Spaceship Earth (Epcot): Wand

-World Celebration update
+Postponed 2020s update

-On August 25, 2019, it was announced that, as part of a multi-year renovation of Epcot, Future World would become three new areas: World Celebration, World Discovery and World Nature.
-Spaceship Earth (which is under the name of Spaceship Earth: Our Shared Story) would become a part of World Celebration, and would be updated with a new narrative about the human experience and the art of storytelling.
-An ethereal "story light" would guide guests as they travel through the attraction.
+On August 25, 2019, it was announced that, as part of a multi-year renovation of Epcot, Spaceship Earth would be updated with a new narrative about the human experience and the art of storytelling under the new name Spaceship Earth: Our Shared Story.
+An ethereal "story light" would guide guests as they traveled through the attraction.
+The attraction was initially scheduled to close for this update on May 26, 2020, however this was indefinitely delayed due to the temporary closure of all Walt Disney World parks on March 16 due to the COVID-19 pandemic.

-On July 15, 2020, when EPCOT officially reopened, Spaceship Earth: Our Shared Story was postponed.
-When asked for comment, a spokesperson for Disney said, "As with most businesses during this period, we are further evaluating long-term project plans.
+When Epcot officially reopened in July 2020, Disney confirmed that Spaceship Earth's new update had been indefinitely postponed.
+A spokesperson for Disney said, "As with most businesses during this period, we are further evaluating long-term project plans.
 The decision was made to postpone development of the 'Mary Poppins'-inspired attraction and Spaceship Earth at this time."
+However, in 2022, the concept art for the attraction were leaked on reportedly shows the new and reimagined scenes from the attraction.

+At D23 2024 on August 10, 2024, it was announced that a new lounge called Geo–82 and Geo–82 Fireworks Experience, which will take the place of the former Siemens lounge attached to Spaceship Earth and will open on June 4, with reservations, which will opening on May 6, 2025, and it would be reserved for adults only.

 Ride experience

-As the ride was built on an omnimover system, there were no triggered ride events.
-Rather, a narration plays as the show scenes and music run on loop.
+Unlike an omnimover system, where events are triggered, on Spaceship Earth a narration plays as the show scenes and music run on loop.
 The script, originally penned by Ray Bradbury, has since been updated to meet contemporary technological trends.
 The current narrator is Judi Dench, who is accompanied by an orchestral score by Bruce Broughton.

 This attraction showcased the first use of the "smellitzer" scent distribution system.
 It was created by Imagineer Robert 'Bob' McCarthy in 1981 to emulate the faux scent of smoke in the city of Rome scene.
 The smellitzer was named after the Howitzer cannon as it shoots out puffs of smells.
 It was patented in 1984 as a Scent-Emitting System and is US patent #US4603030A.
 This technology was also used on Universe of Energy to create the smell of a volcano and a swamp.